PIPro

 - Does my patient need a night strap?

-How do I select the correct size?
+How do I select the correct PIPro size?
 The best technique is to fit a PIPro on the contralateral digit and find a comfortable size then go up one or two sizes for the injured/contracted digit based on degree of edema and contracture.
 With the patient in your clinic, have them wear the PIPro for 5-10 minutes to confirm that the size you have chosen is comfortable, doesn’t cause tingling or coolness in the digit, nor undo discomfort.

-Do you have a sizing chart with finger circumferences to go off of?
+Do you have a PIPro sizing chart with finger circumferences to go off of?
 We have found that circumference is only one of several elements that determines the best fit.
 Degree of joint contracture and tenderness of the joint play an important role as well.
 The Therapist Sizing Kit includes one of each of the 7 sizes (XXSmall through XXLarge) and is the best way to fit this orthosis.

 What’s the difference between the standard PIPro and the new PIPro Soft-Fit?
 The PIPro Soft-Fit is constructed from neoprene with greater elasticity and reduced overlying reinforcement so that compression on the PIP joint is less and the rotational force is reduced.
 For tender digits that are uncomfortable with the standard PIPro or digits where increasing wear-time is slow, the Soft-Fit version is a great option to increase patient wear-time and compliance.
 Some patients do well with the intermittent standard PIPro use during the day but then use a Soft-Fit version for night time.
 As the PIP joint becomes less tender over time, the standard PIPro is a good option for increased rotational torque if the contracture persists.
 If you love science like we do, take a look at the rotational torque data on our ‘Science’ page where you can see the force of each version as a function of joint angle.